BMurp/music_modeling_capstone/README.md

 5. `cd music_modeling_capstone` to enter project foler
 6. Install pyton version into environment: `uv python install 3.10`
 7. Install project dependencies: `uv sync`
+8. Create the virutal environment  `uv env`
+9. For Jupiter notebooks, I've tested using Visual Studio Code.
+One of the dependencies is iPython, with this the virtual enviroment can be used as a Kernel in visual studio.
+For this create a .ipynb file, select uv virtual environment as kernel.
+It should be called `.vnv (Python 3.10.5)`.
+You can also take a different path like jupyter lab: https://docs.astral.sh/uv/guides/integration/jupyter/#using-jupyter-within-a-project